catalyzeio/stratum-docs/initial-setup.md

 **The first** is simply a notification that it's ready, which you will receive for every environment.
 This contains your environment's **public hostname** - take note of this for later. (once you have access to your account you can find your hostname on the `service_proxy` details view).

-**The second** is an invitation to join the new **organization** that has been created for you - this will only be sent for the very first environment that we provision for you.
-The invitation email contains a link to the [The Platform dashboard](https://product.datica.com/compliant-cloud) - click it!
+**The second** is an invitation to join the new [**organization**](/compliant-cloud/articles/concepts/organizations/) that has been created for you - this will only be sent for the very first environment that we provision for you.
+The invitation email contains a link to [The Platform dashboard](https://product.datica.com/environments) - click it!

 The Platform dashboard will prompt you to sign in with your Datica account - if you don't have one already, you can also create one at this point - just follow the instructions on the page.
 After signing in (or creating a new account, verifying your email address, then signing in) you should see your organization under the “Organization” section in the left hand navigation bar.